jarrett-m/Legrand_Autologin/README.md

 {USERNAME} {PASSWORD}
 One username and password per line.

+Log file will not be cleared every run, as it just appends all logins.

 # Waring:
 This script will open a brower and go to the website automatically, (it can take up to 5-8 seconds for the webpage to first load) it is best to not touch your mouse/keyboard until the script is complete.